GaneshShivalingappa/Parametric-NN-Models/README.md

 # How it works

-In this project we are performing two amalysis.
+In this project we are performing two analysis.

 1. Peformance